wp-plugins/ose-firewall/readme.txt

 8. Country Blocking Management Panel

 == Changelog ==
+= 4.7.0 =
+* Added: Feature Requests #87: Add self unblock support
+* Added: Feature Requests #90: OEM user access control
+* Added: Feature Requests #92: Ability to edit alert notificaiton email template
+* Enhancement: Improvements #96: For admin to receive emails, adding the domain in the email so the administrator knows which domain the attack is from
+* Enhancement: Improvements #97: Add units on traffic map and fix Facebook like box errors
+* Enhancement: Improvements #106: Improve the block page layout and design
+* Enhancement: Improvements #108: Only send email out when the domains are matched in the attack
+* Enhancement: Improvements #115: Log in page improvement and bug fix
+* Fixed: Bugs #89: Virus Scanner Cronjob Stops
+* Fixed: Bugs #93: Language codes missing in Admin email panel
+* Fixed: Bugs #102: IP address not showing correctly when suite installed on Mac
+* Fixed: Bugs #109: Windows server support (from Scott)
+* Fixed: Bugs #110: Subscription Logout 500 Internal Server Error
+* Fixed: Subscription checkout JQuery tag
+* Fixed: Various other minor bug fixes and improvements

 = 4.6.2 =
 * Fixed: Fixed Windows server cannot add IP into the database issue - Credits to Scott Berry (www.processingpoint.com) to report this issue